Moonshot AI

-Background
+History

-Moonshot was founded in March 2023 by Yang Zhilin, Zhou Xinyu and Wu Yuxin.
-It was launched on the 50th anniversary of Pink Floyd's The Dark Side of the Moon which was Yang's favorite album and the inspiration for the company's name.
+Moonshot was founded in March 2023 by Yang Zhilin, Zhou Xinyu and Wu Yuxin who were schoolfriends at Tsinghua University.
+Yang had previously worked at Google Brain, Meta Platforms, and Huawei developing Huawei PanGu.
+It was launched on the 50th anniversary of the release of Yang's favourite album, Pink Floyd's The Dark Side of the Moon, which inspired the name of the company.
+It is headquartered in the JD Technology Building, in Beijing's Haidian district.

-Yang has stated his goal for founding Moonshot AI is to build foundation models to achieve AGI.
+Yang's stated goal for founding Moonshot AI is to build foundation models to achieve artificial general intelligence.
 Yang's three milestones are long context length, multimodal world model, and a scalable general architecture capable of continuous self-improvement without human input.

 In October 2023, the company released the first version of its chatbot, Kimi, which was capable of processing up to 200,000 Chinese characters per conversation.

 In June 2024, it was reported that Moonshot was planning to enter the US market.
 An insider revealed Moonshot was developing products for the US market, including an AI role-playing chat application called Ohai as well as a music video generator called Noisee.
 In response, Moonshot stated it had no plans to develop and release overseas products.

-In July 2025, Moonshot released Kimi K2, a new version of their chatbot with more parameters.
+In January 2026, Moonshot released Kimi K2.5, a multimodal upgrade to Kimi K2 that added native vision capabilities through a 400-million-parameter vision encoder called MoonViT.
+The model can process both images and video, enabling agentic tasks such as replicating website user journeys from video demonstrations alone.
+The K2 model was released just 3 months prior.
+K2.5 provided the basis for US models including Cursor's Composer 2 in March and Thinking Machines Lab's Inkling in July.
+It introduced a "Agent Swarm" feature, which allows the model to direct up to 100 sub-agents to "search, generate, analyze, and organize information", and Kimi Code, a command-line interface AI coding agent.